eunicode/expertise-clone/README.md

 - Using CSS grid with CSS Modules is hard bc of locally scoped classes.
 If you have React component instances, use props to pass down styles or wrapper divs
 - Use viewport meta tag to make websites full bleed in mobile views
 - How to use Grid to make text overlay images
+- Only Javascript expressions are allowed in JSX.

 # Layout component example